 Taos Ski Valley ski town is well known for freeskiing and is also a great resort for families.
 The Ski Valley is also very accessible, with Santa Fe (165 miles away; shuttle service offered) being serviced by American Airlines from Dallas/Fort Worth and Phoenix, and United to Denver International Airport.
 However, if you just want to ski occasionally, you may consider staying in Santa Fe, which is a bigger town with a ski area just 15 miles away.

 The largest ski mountain resort in New Mexico is Taos, which is also among some of the most affordable ski resort options for affordable ski holidays.
 Although you should watch the snowfall (average snowfall of 300 inches) for the trail openings, the Taos Ski Valley ski resort offers strong intermediate and advanced mountains with over half of marked runs being advanced or expert (51%).
 There are also 2 terrain parks —Maxie’s Terrain Park, and Bambi Glade Terrain Park if you prefer snowboarding over skiing.

 One-day lift ticket cost (adults): $85 (on Monday-Thursday, non-holiday and non-peak days; other days $128)

 Lift day tickets (youth 7-17 y.o.): $90

 Ski area: 1,3000 acres

 Tips on how to save: If you’re looking to save even more, then consider the nearby Angelfire ski resort.
-It is cheaper, more accessible, and more of everyday family-type skiers.
-The lifts for Angelfire are right in the town, whereas it can take 30 minutes to get from Taos to lifts.
+It is cheaper, more accessible, and more for everyday family-type skiers.
+The lifts for Angelfire are right in the town, whereas it can take 30 minutes to get from Taos to the lifts.